mkesavan13/movies-search/README.md

 **P.S** - Will soon setup proper staging and production environments

 **NB!** - This app is purely created without using boilerplate npx create-react-app command

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+Your app is ready to be deployed!